-Setting Up Nginx and Apache Virtual Host Configuration Files
+Setting Up NGINX and Apache Virtual Host Configuration Files

-The configuration settings for each virtual host are stored in configuration files which you’ll find in the
+In summary, the configuration settings for each virtual host are stored in configuration files which you’ll find in the

 /var/www/vhosts/system/<domain_name>/conf/ directory.
 The ones you’re looking for are: